Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 • Flags whether the AI supply chain is traceable, partially traceable, materially blind, or not governable for enterprise scale.

-• Routes to ACT Tier 2 when the missing layer is vendor diligence, MCP governance, evidence, and lifecycle documentation.
+• Routes to AI Controls Professional when the missing layer is vendor diligence, MCP governance, evidence, and lifecycle documentation.

 Enterprise AI dependency-governance illustration showing inventories, provenance links, vendor diligence, version control, and evidence-backed dependency traceability.